broadinstitute/cromwell/docs/developers/bitesize/workflowParsing/wdlParsingOverview.md

-### WDL File to WOM Conversion
+### WDL Source to WOM Conversion

 #### Parsing Flowchart

-For the various version of WDL supported in Cromwell, the conversion to WOM follows these paths:
+For the various versions of WDL supported in Cromwell, the conversion to WOM follows these paths:

 ![Parsing Flowchart](wdlmap.svg)